 Companies such as Thomson Reuters provide microsites to report issues and they also provide additional advice.
-See the tips we are providing at our Help & How-to Center.

 If you receive an unsolicited email that appears to be from either the IRS or an organization closely linked to the IRS, such as the Electronic Federal Tax Payment System, report it by sending it to firstname.lastname@example.org.
 Visit: https://www.irs.gov/uac/Report-Phishing.